-The fourth and final event in the Davoudi Emerging Leaders Lecture Series featured retired Brigadier General Tom Kolditz, the founding director of the Ann and John Doerr Institute for New Leaders at Rice University.
+The fourth and final event in the fall's Davoudi Emerging Leaders Lecture Series featured retired Brigadier General Tom Kolditz, the founding director of the Ann and John Doerr Institute for New Leaders at Rice University.
 Kolditz discussed the making of an effective leader with Winston Elliott, RYP chair and a major in the Army Reserve.
 Following their discussion, attendees were invited to attend an interactive Q&A session.

 The Davoudi Emerging Leaders Lecture Series was exclusive to members of the Roundtable Young Professionals.
 Each event in the series featured a conversation about public policy fundamentals, practical information on working in the public policy sphere, and the charge and impact of the Baker Institute itself.

 The Baker Institute thanks Haydeh and Ali Davoudi for supporting these important conversations.
 Click here for a list of other webinars in the series.